SHamanor/Ranso/final_RanSomeWhere_HIT/README.md

 # Features
- A ransomware software RSA + AES in python.
+ A ransomware software using RSA + AES in python.
 This program encrypt and decrypt files ,creating rsa and AES keys , serching files in the the system and more...

 # installation